Proper actions on topological groups: Applications to quotient spaces: Introduction

 Here is the key result of the paper:

 \begin{theorem} Let $X$ be a topological group and $G$ a locally compact subgroup of $X$.
 Then there exists a closed $G$-fundamental set in $X$. \end{theorem}

 It is easy to prove (see \cite[Proposition~1.4]{ab:78}) that in every proper $G$-space $X$, the restriction of the orbit map $p:X\to X/G$ to any closed small set is perfect (i.e., is closed and has compact fibers).
-In combination with Theorem~\ref{T:12} this yields:
+In combination with Theorem~\ref{T:12} this yields the following:

-\begin{corollary} Let $X$ be a topological group, $G$ a locally compact subgroup of $X$, and $X/G$ the quotient space of all right lateral classes $xG=\{xg\ | \ g\in G\}$, $x\in X$.
+\begin{corollary} Let $X$ be a topological group, $G$ a locally compact subgroup of $X$, and $X/G$ the quotient space of all right cosets $xG=\{xg\ | \ g\in G\}$, $x\in X$.
 Then there exists a closed subset $F\subset X$ such that the restriction $p|_F :F\to X/G$ is a perfect surjective map. \end{corollary}

 This fact has the following immediate corollary about transfer of properties from $X$ to $X/G$:

 \begin{corollary} Let $\mathcal P$ be a topological property stable under perfect maps and also inherited by closed subsets.
 Assume that $X$ is a topological group with the property $\mathcal P$ and let $G$ be a locally compact subgroup of $X$.
 Then the quotient space $X/G$ also has the property $\mathcal P$. \end{corollary}